iAamir3924/WeiBI/README.md

 The WeiBI server is currently undergoing maintenance and will be freely accessible as soon as possible.
 Stay tuned for upcoming updates.

 **NOTE**
+WeiBi helps to identify entity interactions, not only protein-protein but also protein-gene with a confidence score.
+So the given PHP file has all the detail and algorithm but it won't work at the moment because of missing .sql file.
+We will add this data as soon as possible.

 We recommend no dissemenation of this data other than educational purposes, and must be practiced ONLY for learning purposes.

 **Contact**
 In case of any questions, suggestions, or technical errors, please write to us at aamirmehmood@sjtu.edu.cn.